 e.g. I want to delete a particular column in next 8000 second.

-All the row key and column stored in the particular order.
+All the row keys and column stored in the particular order.

 We can also create a Super column, which adds another level of nesting to the regular column family structure.

-Each Column Family store in a file and each file separately stores into Disk.
+Each Column Family stores in a file and each file separately stores into Disk.

 For example, we have two column family one for User’s Profile and second for User’s Friends.

-Now I want to fetch User’s Profile data, then It accesses only one User’s Profile file which returns good performance.
+Now, I want to fetch User’s Profile data; then It accesses only a User’s Profile file which returns good performance.